Timeline: Which states could tip U.S. election and when will they report results?

 Edison Research gave Democratic challenger Biden a 243 against 213 lead over Republican President Donald Trump in Electoral College votes.
 Other networks said Biden had won Wisconsin, which would give him another 10 votes.

-Results in Pennsylvania (20 electoral votes), Georgia (16), North Carolina (15), Arizona (11) and Nevada (6) remained uncertain as of Thursday morning, according to Edison Research.
+Results in Pennsylvania (20 electoral votes), Georgia (16), North Carolina (15), Arizona (11) and Nevada (6) remained uncertain as of Thursday afternoon, according to Edison Research.

 ARIZONA

-Biden led by 2.4 percentage points as of Thursday morning, or more than 68,000 votes, with about 14% of the vote left to be counted.
+Biden led by 2.4 percentage points as of Thursday afternoon, or more than 68,000 votes, with about 14% of the vote left to be counted.

 More results from densely populated Maricopa County, which includes Phoenix, were not expected until 7 p.m. local time (9 p.m.
 EST, 0200 Friday GMT), the county elections department said.

-There were at least 275,000 in the county left to be counted, the elections department said.
-Biden was leading by 4 percentage points in the votes counted so far, indicating Biden was in a strong position to maintain his lead.
+There were at least 275,000 ballots in the county left to be counted, the elections department said.
+Biden was leading by 4 percentage points in the votes counted so far, indicating he was in a strong position to maintain his lead.

 GEORGIA